What is HSBC InvestDirect?

 - Find out more: read our guide to the best and worst investment platforms

-Is HSBC InvestDirect good or bad?
+Is HSBC InvestDirect good?

 Which?'s rating for customer satisfaction is based on feedback from real customers.
-We ask investors to rate their current platform for the quality of its online tools, customer service, and investment opportunities.
+We ask investors to rate their current platform for the quality of its online tools, customer service and investment opportunities.
 We also ask if it meets their needs, is value for money and whether they'd recommend it to someone else.

 However, to be named a Which?
 Recommended Provider (WRP), customer satisfaction alone won't suffice; we also consider platform fees.